sempare/sempare-delphi-template-engine/docs/whitespace-removal.md

 ••••<% end %>••••<NL>
 ```

-The above example illustrates what we will be doing in an upcoming release.
+The above example illustrates what happens in a script block.
 Rather than having to apply the hinting at each level, the hinting will
 be applied to all lines within the block.

 Thus the above would result in the following if the cond is true: